-When you find the bug, it is usually obvious how to fix it.
+When you find the bug, the way to fix it is usually obvious.
 But not always.
-Sometimes what seems to be a bug is really an indication that you don't understand the program, or there is an error in your algorithm.
-In these cases, you might have to rethink the algorithm, or adjust your mental model.
+Sometimes what seems to be a bug is really an indication that you don't understand the program, or your algorithm contains an error.
+In these cases, you might have to rethink the algorithm or adjust your mental model.
 Take some time away from the computer to think, work through test cases by hand, or draw diagrams to represent the computation.